 • support for the erofs kernel module.

 Some distributions do not meet these requirements.
-In this case, you must bring the OS on the nodes into compliance before installing Deckhouse Kubernetes Platform.
+Bring the node OS into compliance before installing Deckhouse Kubernetes Platform.
 For details, see the documentation.

 Servers intended for future cluster nodes must meet the following requirements: